ThingTrunkOfficial/hellcard-mod-support/docs/CreatingNewHierarchy.md

 - Edited BodyType: this field can take a few preset values.
 Generally should be set for legs and heads (so they could be affected by custom movers).

-- Render layer
+- Render layer.

-  - Shadows are rendered first
+  - Shadows are rendered first.

-  - Main are rendered second
+  - Main are rendered second.

-  - Lights are rendered last and on the light layer casting glows
+  - Lights are rendered last and on the light layer casting glows.

 - Move Amplitude - how much will this body part be affected by movers.

-- Move Offset - an optional timer offset for sinusoid movement animations
+- Move Offset - an optional timer offset for sinusoid movement animations.

-- Move multiplayer - fixed multiplayer applied to movement animations
+- Move multiplayer - fixed multiplayer applied to movement animations.

-- Common scale
+- Common scale.

-- Color
+- Color.

 - WobbleEnabled - if enabled this body part will be affected by wobble animation performed real-time on sprite vertices.